GNTC Adult Education graduate achieves lifelong goal

-Two months before his 67th birthday, Jim Gunter received his General Educational Development (GED) diploma during Georgia Northwestern Technical College’s (GNTC) Adult Education graduation celebration at the Catoosa County Campus.
+Two months before his 67th birthday, Jim Gunter received his GED diploma during Georgia Northwestern Technical College’s Adult Education graduation celebration at the Catoosa County Campus.

 The event marked a 48-year-long accomplishment for Gunter, which was made possible by the support of his family and employer.
 His road to graduation started in 1971 when he left home two weeks before his 18th birthday due to an abusive situation.
 As a result, he did not receive a high school diploma.